mongodb/mongo-php-driver/docs/ods.md

 # Object serialization

-PHongo exports 4 public interfaces to facilitate serializing PHP classes to and from BSON.
+pecl/mongodb exports 4 public interfaces to facilitate serializing PHP classes to and from BSON.

 - BSON\Type
     * (no methods)